‘RHOA’ Kenya Moore Pulls A Gun On Trespassers At Moore Manor, Was One Of Them Her ‘Dangerous’ Ex BF Matt Jordan?

 Kenya Moore isn’t messing around.
 The Real Housewives of Atlanta star pulled a gun on three intruders last week after they tried gaining access to her property.
 Was one of the invaders her ex-boyfriend Matt Jordan?

-NY Daily News reports that two men and one woman comprised the unwelcome party.
+NY Daily News reported that two men and one woman comprised the unwelcome party.
 It isn’t known why the group decided to break into Moore’s lavish estate, though she didn’t hesitate to confront them with a loaded weapon.

 “If you come over here, you are going to get a motherf**king cap in your a**… I will shoot and I will ask questions later,” Moore said in a video after the incident.
 “These are home invasions, robberies, rapists… What if your children or loved ones were threatened in this way?”